-One common milestone that parents ask about is the milestone of recognizing colors.
-The truth is, every child is different and learns at their own pace.
-With that in mind, you can’t put an exact timeframe on their learning.
+One common developmental milestone that parents ask about is the milestone of recognizing colors.
+The truth is, every child is different and learns colors at their own pace.
+With that in mind, you can’t put an exact time frame on their learning.

 Moreover, the ability to recognize different colors begins ramping up just before 2 years of age, or around 18 months.
-So, how exactly do children learn colors, and what children games and toddler activities can you use to help their learning?
+So, how exactly do children learn colors, and what children’s games and fun activities can you use to help their learning?